Hiking Machu Picchu complete guide

 Stepping off of the train, we were filled with excitement.
 There was no formal platform, just the entrance to a bridge that would allow us to cross the Urubamba River.
 The mountains were a bright green, and we were ready to start climbing them!

-bridge crossing Urubamba River to hike the Inca Trail to Machu Picchu
+Kelly crossing a bridge over the Urubamba River to hike the Inca Trail to Machu Picchu

 Our guide helped us through the trail entrance with the appropriate documentation and permits.
 This was also our last stop for restrooms for awhile.